Beyond the Past

 Wondering how he knew her name, she answered, “Yes, sir.”

 The heavy man walked farther into the room and motioned for Barry to sit on the sofa.
 The two men took chairs across from the sofa.
 The uniformed policemen stood near the door.
-The designated speaker for the men cleared his smoker’s throat.
-“I’m Detective Hamilton and we have a few questions for you.
-Where were you this evening for the last three hours?”

 “Right here.
 Both of us.”